Chapter 17: Shenandoah II: Leadership and Survival

 sister battalions were finding and destroying his food supplies.
 Who

-knew that these guys were going to be so tuff to deal with?
+knew that these guys were going to be so tough to deal with?
 However,

 those three failed attacks did accomplish at least one thing.
 They got